-Understanding why and when a venue will do a deal will help you get the best discount.
+Understanding why and when a venue will come down in price should help you to get the best discount.
 A Saturday during peak season will never be hard to fill, and in previous years they might have had several couples asking after the same date.
-The best times to negotiate a lower price are for days when the venue has considerably less interest - weekdays, and out of peak season.
+The best times to negotiate a lower price are for days when the venue has considerably less interest – that’s usually weekdays and weekends out of peak season.

 We all dream of bright, sunshiny summer weddings where our photographer will make the most of our stunning surroundings and we can mingle with our guests in the late evening light, but it is worth bearing in mind that we will pay extra for it!
 The weather is never guaranteed in this country though and you could book your dream venue in July or August and still have heavy rain.
-So, if you want to save hundreds, consider planning your wedding on a Friday in October rather than a Saturday in June.
+So, if you want to save hundreds, consider planning your wedding on a Friday in March rather than a Saturday in June.
 Getting married on a Friday also means there’s the potential for a three day celebration, not just two!

 Do your research first.
 Ask around to see if anyone you know has managed to negotiate a discount locally.
 Visit three or four venues and discuss exactly what they offer and for what price.
 Ask if they could substitute any parts of the package such as offering room hire without in-house catering for less.
 That way you could save on fixed-price catering charges and bring in cheaper outside caterers.
 Ask about corkage fees – could you use their caterers but bring in your own wine for less?

-“When we were looking for venues we would find out where the venue made its money and investigate if they were open to letting us arrange the other aspects ourselves so saving on their prices for extras.
-The venue we booked was run by a catering company who made their money from the food and corkage and were very happy for us to do our own decor, music and flowers.
+“When we were looking for venues we would find out where the venue made its money and investigate if they were open to letting us arrange the other aspects ourselves, saving on their prices for extras.
+The venue we booked was run by a catering company who made their money from the food and corkage and were very happy for us to do our own decor.
 Another venue we spoke with subbed out the catering so would have been happy for us to save money by bringing in outside caterers.
 I found it essential to keep the negotiation open and avoid ultimatums as when it’s kept positive, and both parties are actively engaged, the result is better for everyone.”

 Once you’ve done your research on other venues in the area, you’ll be in a stronger position to know what is possible.
 You could start your negotiation by saying how much you have in your budget, how much you’re hoping to pay and then how much their competitor down the road has quoted you.
 You could put the ball in their court and ask what kind of a discount they could offer you but in taking this approach, you are giving them the control and once they’ve given their offer they might not budge on it.
 Better to ask them for your preferred price and see what they say even if you end up haggling up and down a little.